 - ½ cup hot water

-- ¾ cup milk, divided (I used non-fat)
+- ¾ cup non-fat milk divided

 - 1 teaspoon oil

-- 1 onion, peeled and sliced
+- 1 medium onion peeled and sliced

-- ¼ cup coconut milk (I used reduced fat)
+- ¼ cup coconut milk

-- 2-3 scallions, chopped into 1 inch pieces, separate whites and greens
+- 2-3 scallions chopped into 1 inch pieces, separate whites and greens

-- freshly cooked rice
+- 4 cups freshly cooked rice

-- Preheat a large frying pan for 1-2 minutes on medium heat, add oil and onions, saute for 1 minute.
+Preheat a large frying pan for 1-2 minutes on medium heat, add oil and onions, saute for 1 minute.

-- Add chicken, saute for 5 minutes until no longer pink.
+Add chicken, saute for 5 minutes until no longer pink.

-- Add cooked vegetables (if using), curry sauce, ¼ cup of milk, coconut milk, scallion whites, and reduce heat to simmer for 5 minutes.
+Add cooked vegetables (if using), curry sauce, ¼ cup of milk, coconut milk, scallion whites, and reduce heat to simmer for 5 minutes.

-- Add scallion greens, stir, and serve over freshly cooked rice.
+Add scallion greens, stir, and serve over freshly cooked rice.

-Sign Up for Emails from Nut Free Wok!
+Thanks for reading, please help Nut Free Wok!

-The best way to see every post or recipe is to subscribe to Nut Free Wok’s email subscription (be sure to respond to the confirmation email).
-I won’t send you spam or share your email address with anyone.
+Subscribe to Nut Free Wok’s email subscription (be sure to respond to the confirmation email).
+You will be notified by email next time I publish another post or recipe and I won’t send you spam or share your email address with anyone.

 I may mention the names of stores and/or brand names of products that I use because readers ask and I share products and sources which I use and think may be helpful to readers, all opinions are my own.
 Please note that manufacturing practices and ingredients can change at anytime without notice and readers are always responsible for assuring allergen safety before buying or consuming foods.
 NutFreeWok.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-Thank you for your support!
+Thank you for reading!